 - an escape or attempted escape from jail or prison,

 - a conviction for a violent felony in the last three years, a sexual offense felony, a category A felony in Nevada, or a category B felony in Nevada, OR

 - a conviction for more than one felony in Nevada

 - or equivalent felony in another state (not including DUI)

 Both the 305 and 317 programs have a "zero tolerance" policy.
 This means that one mistake is enough to cause the defendant to lose their house arrest privileges completely.

-What happens if a defendant violates the terms of House Arrest in Las Vegas, Nevada?
+What happens if a defendant violates the terms of house arrest?

 When a defendant's electronic monitoring bracelet detects a possible house arrest violation, it sends a signal to law enforcement.
 At that point, the defendant may be arrested again, booked at Clark County Detention Center and brought back to court to face questioning about the incident.

 If the equipment merely malfunctioned or the defendant had an innocent accident, the judge might not impose any punishment.
 But a willful violation of the rules may result in loss of house arrest privileges.
 In other words, the defendant will go back into custody for the remainder of the sentence.